 However, this is in no way intended to override the primary welfare concerns of the horse.
 In the incredibly rare scenario where the administration of certain substances or methods which are not covered by the above exemptions is absolutely essential to the horse's wellbeing then the horse should always come first.
-The consequence of this will be that the horse is suspended from racing for 14 months in Great Britain, but this should not override the health and welfare of the animal.
+The horse should be permanently retired from racing and the substance administered.
+You should be aware that any administration given whilst the horse is not retired could be considered a breach of the Equine Anti-Doping Rules and the Responsible Person (and others involved) may be charged.